 With the support of a $100,000 BRIght Futures Prize, awarded in November of 2016 by the Brigham Research Institute, Dr. Levine conducted a two-month-long randomized, controlled study involving 21 patients, each of whom had entered Brigham’s emergency room with such issues as infection, heart failure, or asthma.
 Patients who met specific eligibility criteria and agreed to enroll in the study were randomized to either stay at the hospital or receive their care at home.

 “We told our patients they could receive the same level of care while sleeping in their own bed, eating their own food, and spending more time with family and friends,” says Dr. Levine.

-One of these patients included William Terry, MD, a study participant and an administrator in the Center for Interdisciplinary Cardiovascular Sciences at BWH.
+One of these patients included William Terry, MD, a study participant and an administrator in the Center for Interdisciplinary Cardiovascular Sciences at the Brigham.